insight-platform/Savant/README.md

 ### 🔧 All You Need for Building Real-Life Applications

-Savant supports everything you need for developing of advanced pipelines: detection, classification, segmentation, instance segmentation, tracking, custom pre-, and post-processing for meta and images.
+Savant supports everything you need for developing advanced pipelines: detection, classification, segmentation, tracking, and custom pre- and post-processing for meta and images.

-We have implemented several samples demonstrating how to build real-life applications with Savant.
+We have implemented samples demonstrating pipelines you can build with Savant.
 Visit the [samples](samples) folder to learn more.

 ### 🚀 High Performance

-Savant is designed to be fast.
-It is built on top of DeepStream, which is the fastest framework for video analytics.
-Even the heavyweight segmentation models run in real-time on Savant.
+Savant is designed to be fast: it works on top of DeepStream - the fastest SDK for video analytics.
+Even the heavyweight segmentation models can run in real-time on Savant.
 See the [Performance Regression Tracking Dashboard](docs/performance.md) for the latest performance results.

 ### 🌐 Works On Edge and Data Center Equipment

-The framework is designed and developed in such a way to run the pipelines on both edge Nvidia devices (Jetson Family) and datacenter devices (like Tesla, Quadro, etc.) with minor or zero changes.
+The framework supports running the pipelines on both Nvidia's edge devices (Jetson Family) and data center devices (Tesla, Quadro, etc.) with minor or zero changes.

-### ❤️ Cloud-Native
+### ❤️ Cloud-Ready

-The framework and the adapters are delivered as Docker images.
-To implement the pipeline, you take the base image, add AI models and a custom code with extra dependencies, then build the resulting image.

-As for now, we provide images for x86 architecture and for Jetson hardware.
+Savant pipelines run in Docker containers.
+We provide images for x86+dGPU and Jetson hardware.

-### ⚡ Low Latency and Capacity Processing
+### ⚡ Low Latency and High Capacity Processing

-Savant provides the configuration options to make the pipeline execute in real-time, skipping data when running out of capacity and in synchronous mode, which guarantees the processing of all the data, maximizing the utilization of the available resources.
+Savant can be configured to execute a pipeline in real-time, skipping data when running out of capacity or in high capacity mode, which guarantees the processing of all the data, maximizing the utilization of the available resources.

 ### 🤝 Ready-To-Use API

-A Savant's pipeline is a self-contained service communicating with the world through high-performance streaming API.
-Whether developers use provided adapters or communicate with the pipeline with Client SDK, both approaches use the API.
+A pipeline is a self-sufficient service communicating with the world via high-performance streaming API.
+Whether developers use provided adapters or Client SDK, both approaches use the API.

 ### 📁 Advanced Data Protocol

-The framework universally uses a common protocol for both video and metadata for sources and sinks.
-The sources and sinks talk to Savant through ZeroMQ sockets.
-The protocol is highly flexible, allowing the transferring of not only video-related metadata but arbitrary structures useful for IoT and 3rd-party integrations.
+The framework universally uses a common protocol for both video and metadata delivery.
+The protocol is highly flexible, allowing video-related information alongside arbitrary structures useful for IoT and 3rd-party integrations.

 ### ⏱ OpenTelemetry Support

-In Savant, you can precisely instrument pipelines with OpenTelemetry: a unified monitoring standard.
-You can use sampled or unsampled traces, balancing the performance and precision.
-The traces can span from edge to core to business logic through network and storage.
+In Savant, you can precisely instrument pipelines with OpenTelemetry: a unified monitoring solution.
+You can use sampled or complete traces to balance the performance and precision.
+The traces can span from edge to core to business logic through network and storage because their propagation is supported by the Savant protocol.

 ### 🧰 Client SDK

 We provide Python-based SDK to interact with Savant pipelines (ingest and receive data).
 It enables simple integration with 3rd-party services.
-Client SDK is integrated with OpenTelemetry enabling the access to the pipeline traces and logs.
+Client SDK is integrated with OpenTelemetry providing programmatic access to the pipeline traces and logs.

 ### 🧘 Development Server

 Software development for vanilla DeepStream is a pain.
 Savant provides a Development Server tool, which enables dynamic reloading of changed code without pipeline restarts.
 It helps to develop and debug pipelines much faster.
-Altogether with Client SDK, it makes the development of DeepStream applications much more comfortable.
-You can even develop remotely on a Jetson device or server right from your IDE.
+Altogether with Client SDK, it makes the development of DeepStream-enabled applications really simple.
+With the Development Server, you can develop remotely on a Jetson device or server right from your IDE.

 ### 🔀 Dynamic Sources Management

-In Savant, you can dynamically attach and detach sources and sinks to the pipeline without reloads.
-The framework resiliently handles the cases when the source is not available or the sink is not available.
-It helps to build highly reliable applications.
+In Savant, you can dynamically attach and detach sources and sinks to the pipeline without reloading.
+The framework resiliently handles situations related to source/sink outages.

 ### 🏹 Handy Source and Sink Adapters

-The communication interface is not limited to only Client SDK: we provide several ready-to-use adapters, which you can use as is or as a foundation to develop your own.
+The communication interface is not limited to Client SDK: we provide several ready-to-use adapters, which you can use "as is" or modify for your needs.

 Currently, the following source adapters are available: